Skip to main content

 She said: "The opportunity to work allowed me the ability to earn and contribute to my family.
 I'm proud of the work that we do and the research that helps us understand the various aspects of human trafficking and how best to support communities to find a voice.”

-Kehinde is currently looking at applying for a Masters degree in blood sciences and ultimately specialising in respiratory and cardiovascular healthcare.
+Kehinde is currently looking to start a Master's degree in blood sciences and ultimately specialising in respiratory and cardiovascular healthcare.

 Royal Holloway is committed to supporting students who have fled persecution and are seeking asylum to benefit from Higher Education.
 If you're able to support us, for example by helping to fund a Sanctuary Scholarship, please contact development@royalholloway.ac.uk